microsoft/kernel-memory/README.md

 ## Repository Guidance

-This public repository showcases best practices and efficient architecture related to memory for specific programming scenarios.
+This repository presents best practices and a reference architecture for memory in specific AI and LLMs application scenarios.
+Please note that **the provided code serves as a demonstration** and is **not an officially supported** Microsoft offering.
-Keep in mind that **the provided code is an example** of an abstraction over one or multiple vector memory stores designed for
-Retrieval Augmented Generation (RAG) in Large Language Models (LLMs).
-This sample is not intended for production deployments and is **not an officially supported Microsoft offering**.

 ## Kernel Memory (KM) and Semantic Memory (SM)